California Driver Handbook - General Information

 The reliability, integrity, and confidentiality of all California DL/ID cards are of prime concern to all levels of government, the private sector, and general public.

 It is critical that these documents be completely authenticated and accurate.
-California law requires that all applicants who apply for an original California DL/ID card submit proof of legal presence in the United States (U.S.) or an identity document and California residency document.
-Your true full name as shown on your legal presence or identity document will appear on your DL/ID card.
+California law requires that all customers who apply for an original California DL/ID card or REAL ID Compliant DL/ID card submit an identity document, social security card, if eligible, and 2 California residency documents.
+Your true full name as shown on your identity document will appear on your DL/ID card.

-It is a misdemeanor to drive in California without a valid DL.
+It is a misdemeanor to drive in California with an expired DL.
 If you do, you can be cited, your vehicle may be impounded, and you may have to appear in court.